Learned Scalable Video Coding For Humans and Machines: Introduction

 As discussed in~\cite{hyomin_sic}, a typical machine vision pipeline involves image encoding, decoding, and the analysis of the decoded image by a machine vision model.
 This process can be represented by a Markov chain~\cite{Cover_Thomas_2006} $X\rightarrow Y \rightarrow \widehat{X} \rightarrow V$, where $X$ denotes the input image, $Y$ represents the latent representation of $X$, $\widehat{X}$ is the reconstructed image, and $V$ is the output of the machine vision model.
 Applying the data processing inequality~\cite{Cover_Thomas_2006} to this chain, we can infer that $I(Y;\widehat{X}) \geq I(Y;V)$, where $I(\cdot \,;\, \cdot)$ represents the mutual information \cite{Cover_Thomas_2006}.
-This suggests that machine vision requires less information (fewer bits) than input reconstruction.
+This suggests that machine vision may require less information (fewer bits, if optimally encoded) than input reconstruction.
 This aligns with scalable human-machine coding approaches mentioned above, where both base and enhancement layers are utilized for input reconstruction, but only the base layer (i.e., fewer bits) is used for machine vision.

-In this paper, we present the first (to our knowledge) end-to-end learned scalable human-machine video codec.
+In this paper, we present an end-to-end learned scalable human-machine video codec.
 The proposed codec is designed to support object detection in its base layer, and input reconstruction by using both base and enhancement layer.
 The proposed system utilizes the back-end of a well-known DNN-based object detection network (YOLOv5)~\cite{yolo5} to execute the object detection task through its base layer.
-However, the architecture of the proposed system is versatile, and it can be seamlessly integrated with other machine vision models.
-In terms of compression, the proposed system is constructed based on the notion of conditional coding~\cite{dcvc, canf, dcvc_tcm, lccm}, which is theoretically more efficient than the widely-employed residual coding.
+However, the architecture of the proposed system is versatile, and it can be integrated with other machine vision models.
+Since object detection is a fundamental machine vision task that serves as a building block for more complex video analytics -- such as video surveillance, traffic monitoring, object tracking, smart home, security systems, and so on -- it was a suitable choice that serves two purposes: 1) it provides information for a variety of downstream analytics applications, and 2) it allows us to demonstrate the compression benefits of removing task-irrelevant information from the base layer, thereby achieving significant gains over conventional approaches when only machine analysis is required.
+In terms of compression, the proposed system is constructed based on the notion of conditional coding~\cite{dcvc, canf, dcvc_tcm, lccm}, which is theoretically more efficient than the widely-employed residual coding, as discussed in Section~\ref{sec:motivation}.